At a Glance

 - Qualifications: No qualifications needed; just be a good communicator and team player.

-- Other info: Flexible shifts available, with potential career progression to prison officer roles.
+- Other info: Flexible shifts available, with potential career progression into other prison roles.

 As an Operational Support Grade, you will play a key part in supporting the day-to-day running of a busy prison.
 You will be part of a supportive team doing all sorts of things – from security and searches at the gate, to managing deliveries, supervising visitors, and monitoring phone calls and CCTV.
 It’s a varied and active job involving tasks which combine some desk duties with more physical tasks such as lifting, carrying and walking to escort vehicles across the prison grounds.